Adam Tafralis: Hamilton Tiger-Cats

 Tafralis saw his first action on October 24, 2008, throwing a touchdown pass to Prechae Rodriguez late in the 4th quarter of a home game vs. the Calgary Stampeders.
 On September 18, 2009, he again saw action against Calgary late in the game, throwing a touchdown pass to Arland Bruce III to give the Tiger-Cats the win.

 He was cut in April 2011 by the Ticats and became a free agent.

 Sacramento Mountain Lions

 After his release from Hamilton, Tafralis signed with the United Football League's Sacramento Mountain Lions.

 Toronto Argonauts

 On February 16, 2012, he was signed to the Toronto Argonauts of the CFL.

 On May 30, 2012, he announced his retirement from football.

-Personal
+Personal life

 His father Gregg, was an Olympic shotputter who competed in the 1992 Olympics, and also held the world title in the early '90s.
 During the 2010 offseason, Tafralis worked as a trainer for John Paye at Paye's Sports Performance in San Carlos, CA.